nickbrandt/GitLab/doc/api/project_repository_storage_moves.md

-# Project Repository Storage Move API
+# Project repository storage move API

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/31285) in GitLab 13.0.

-To retrieve project repository storage moves using the API, you must [authenticate yourself](README.md#authentication) as an Administrator.
+Project repository storage can be moved.
+To retrieve project repository storage moves using the API, you must [authenticate yourself](README.md#authentication) as an administrator.

 ## Retrieve all project repository storage moves